aryanbhosale/bitsartem/README.md

 - Contains `ONLY` the `Production Build` of Artem

-## A photo- hsaring platform made using:
+## A photo- sharing platform made using:
 - [ReactJS](https://reactjs.org/)
 - [Tailwind CSS](https://tailwindcss.com/)
 - [Sanity.io](sanity.io)

-## Uses Google OAuth2 and works `ONLY` for the BITS Pilani domain
+- Uses Google OAuth2 and works `ONLY` for the BITS Pilani domain

 ## Links